4.4.2 - How to determine them?

 Here are different requirements to be met in terms of taking uncertainties into account for each of the 3 maturity levels.

-Do you have a question about understanding?
+Do you have a comprehension question?
 Consult the FAQ.
 The method is living and therefore likely to evolve (clarifications, additions): find the track of changes here.

 Last updated